ankitects/anki-manual/src/studying.md

 See [Deck Options](deck-options.md) and the [FAQ](https://faqs.ankiweb.net/what-spaced-repetition-algorithm.html)
 to learn more about how the algorithm works.

+## How to choose the answer button

+The sections above explain *what* the answer buttons do, but you may also want to know *how* to choose an answer button intuitively, without thinking about the algorithm.

+- **Again** should be pressed if your answer is incorrect.
+If your answer is partially correct, you should be strict with yourself: if it would count as a fail outside of Anki, then it counts as a fail in Anki as well.

+- **Hard** should be pressed if you hesitated a lot before answering or if you made a minor mistake.
+If your answer is 90% correct, press **Hard**.

+- **Good** should be pressed if your answer is correct, but it took some mental effort to recall it.

+- **Easy** should be pressed if your answer is correct and it took no mental effort to recall it.

 ## Due Counts

 When only the question is shown, Anki shows three numbers like 6 + 9 + 59